-The development of the National Heritage Inventory is to be tackled in a farreaching and proactive way.
-It should be linked to data capture exercises, to programmes of scheduling, and to the application of such data to better inform policies and decisions.
+The development of the National Heritage Inventory is being tackled in a farreaching and pro-active way.
+It is being linked to data capture exercises, to programmes of scheduling, and to the application of such data to better inform policies and decisions.